Secret (app)

 Secret was an iOS and Android app service that allowed people to share messages anonymously within their circle of friends, friends of friends, and publicly.
 It differs from other anonymous sharing apps such as PostSecret, Whisper, and Yik Yak in that it was intended for sharing primarily with friends, potentially making it more interesting and addictive for people reading the updates.
 It was founded by David Byttow, the former lead for Square Wallet, and Chrys Bader-Wechseler, a former Google product manager at Google+, Photovine and YouTube.
-Bader-Wechseler left the company in January 2015, with the stated reason that the company's shift away from beautiful design and towards more minimalistic design meant that he felt he was no longer the best person to be at the helm of the company.
+Bader-Wechseler left the company in January 2015, with the stated reason that the company's shift away from detailed design and towards more minimalistic design meant that he felt he was no longer the best person to be at the helm of the company.
 Byttow announced the shutdown of the app and the company on April 29, 2015.

 History

 Launch and initial buzz

 In December 2013, TechCrunch reported the existence of Secret (then in stealth, so its purpose was unclear), and also that it was raising $1.2 million, based on a Securities and Exchange Commission filing.

 The app was released privately within Silicon Valley over the next two months.
 It started receiving press coverage in early February 2014, where it was revealed that the company had raised $1.4 million from Kleiner Perkins Caufield & Byers, Google Ventures, Alexis Ohanian and Garry Tan through their Initialized Capital vehicle, Index Ventures, Matrix Partners, SV Angel, and Fuel Capital.
 A number of technology news websites billed Secret as the latest craze in Silicon Valley.

 The company had three employees and raised $8.6 million in its Series A round in March 2014.

 False rumors about an impending acquisition of Evernote were circulated via Secret in early February 2014.
 Business Insider reported rumors (circulated on Secret) that Secret was about to acquire Whisper, another anonymous sharing app.

 On February 10, Mashable reported that clothing retailer Gap was the first brand to join Secret.

 On February 13, 2014, Secret launched a Bug Bounty program for hackers who found vulnerabilities in its app.
 On February 14, Forbes reported that Secret would add more privacy controls.
 This happened on February 21: Secret added subscribe/unsubscribe options, post flagging, and unlinking options.

 On May 21, Secret became available globally and also launched on the Android operating system.
 Secret added some more improvements in June: the launch of "Secret Dens" for schools and workplaces on June 9, and the ability to have a feed with only friends' posts on June 16.

 On July 14, 2014, Secret announced that it had raised a $25 million Series B. Funders included Index Ventures, Redpoint Ventures, Garry Tan and Alexis Ohanian, SV Angel, Fuel Capital, Ceyuan Ventures, and anonymous investors.